filip-muller/invest-simulator/README.md

  is to generate them from a csv file using the method `InvestSimulator.vytvor_data_csv()`.
 This method takes the path to your csv file as the first argument (e.g. `"data.csv"`).
 The next argument specifies the format of the date being used in your csv file.
 It uses the same codes as the [datetime module](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 The next two arguments specify, which column of the csv includes the date and which includes the price.
  The columns are counted from 0.
+More info viz [Metody pro tvorbu dat](https://github.com/filip-muller/invest-simulator#metody-t%C5%99%C3%ADdy-investsimulator)

  ### Creating the simulator
  Once you have generated the data, you can create a new simulator.
 Create a new instance of the class